 ULSTEIN X-JACK series

-As part of Ulstein’s strategy to offer a complete offshore wind vessel portfolio, Ulstein developed the X-JACK series, as an answer to the offshore wind industry’s need for fit-for-purpose, cost efficient yet future proof wind turbine installation vessels.
+As part of Ulstein’s strategy to offer a complete offshore wind vessel portfolio, Ulstein developed the X-JACK series, now also as zero-emission hydrogen powered vessels, as an answer to the offshore wind industry’s need for fit-for-purpose, cost efficient yet future proof wind turbine installation vessels.
 The design driver is to significantly increase the efficiency compared to existing units in the market, both in logistical lay-out as in pay load capacity, while being lighter at the same time.
 The combination of an innovative hull shape and vessel layout with well proven jacking and crane technologies from reputable suppliers provides unrivalled heavy lift and cargo capabilities.
 The X-JACK concept is scalable and include three versions: J101, tailored for maintenance and exchange of wind turbines/nacelles; J102, sized for most optimal and cost effective turbine installation; J103, designed to carry and install six next generation wind turbines to realize even the world’s most remote wind farm locations.
 Read about the ULSTEIN X-JACK initiative.

 Cable laying operations

 The LX109 cable lay shipdesign is a high-capacity cable lay vessel with compact dimensions, dedicated for export power cables for the offshore wind industry.
 Implemented in open top vessel design is the patent-pending ULSTEIN Cable Arch system, which results in a total of 12,500 t of power cable that can be laid as one single piece.